 - Home mortgage interest limited If your home mortgage interest deduction is limited, only enter on line 10 the deductible mortgage interest and points that were reported to you on federal Form 1098.
 See Limit on home mortgage interest, earlier, for more information about when your deduction is limited. - Refund of overpaid interest If your federal Form 1098 shows any refund of overpaid interest, do not reduce your deduction by the refund.
-Instead, see the instructions for federal Form 1040, U.S. Individual Income Tax Return, Schedule 1, line 8. - Interest reported on someone else's federal Form 1098 If you and at least one other person (other than your spouse if filing jointly) were liable for and paid interest on the mortgage, and the interest was reported on the other person's federal Form 1098, report your share of the interest on line 11 (see Line 11 instructions). - Federal Form 1098 does not show all interest paid If you paid more interest to the recipient than is shown on Form 1098, show the larger deductible amount on line 10 and keep an explanation of the difference with your tax records.
+Instead, see the 2020 IRS Publication 525, Taxable and Nontaxable Income, available on our New York itemized deductions webpage. - Interest reported on someone else's federal Form 1098 If you and at least one other person (other than your spouse if filing jointly) were liable for and paid interest on the mortgage, and the interest was reported on the other person's federal Form 1098, report your share of the interest on line 11 (see Line 11 instructions). - Federal Form 1098 does not show all interest paid If you paid more interest to the recipient than is shown on Form 1098, show the larger deductible amount on line 10 and keep an explanation of the difference with your tax records.